ftrono/HMD_Herbie/README.md

 # HMD_Herbie
 Repo for *Herbie*, my final project for the Human-Machine Dialogue course 2021-22 at University of Trento.

+The demo videos can be found in this YouTube [playlist](https://youtube.com/playlist?list=PLGwHqTQjI-2jbNqkYMIFJd--Elyg_0yfa).

 <img src="./report/Herbie_icon.png" alt="drawing" width="200"/>

 ---